LLM, SJD, and Exchange A to Z at the U

 • ACADEMIC ACHIEVEMENT PROGRAM

 The Academic Achievement Program (AAP) helps students develop analytical and examination skills for law school success.
 It is a collaborative effort involving the University of Miami School of Law administration, faculty, and students.
-We encourage you to participate in AAP programming, workshops and lectures.
+We encourage you to participate in AAP programming, workshops, and lectures.
 Click here to learn more.

 • ACADEMIC CALENDAR